Baby play: why it’s important

 - Sing simple nursery rhymes like ‘Twinkle, twinkle, little star’.
-Your baby will also enjoy hearing nursery rhymes and traditional songs from your own culture and language.
+Your baby will also enjoy hearing nursery rhymes and traditional songs from your own or other cultures and languages.
 Rhymes or songs that involve actions or touch are particularly enjoyable for babies.

 - Have a ‘conversation’ with your baby.
-Talk or make other sounds, and wait for him to respond – your baby might surprise you with how much he has to say!
+Talk or make other sounds, and wait for your baby to respond.
+Your baby might surprise you with how much they have to say!

 - Read with your baby.
-Reading together can be a special time with your baby, even if your baby wants to read the same story over and over again.
+Reading together can be a special time with your baby, even if your baby wants to read the same story many times.
 Hearing the same story many times is a way for your baby to learn about language.

 Play is about having fun.
-Your baby will use special baby cues to tell you whether she wants to keep playing or when she’s tired and wants quiet time.
+Your baby will use special baby cues to tell you whether they want to keep playing and when they’re tired and want quiet time.